manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/CJK.md

 # Chinese, Japanese and Korean (CJK) languages

-Manticore has built-in support for indexing CJK texts.
-There are two ways how CJK text can be processed:
+Manticore provides built-in support for indexing CJK texts, allowing you to process CJK texts in two different ways:

 <!-- example cjk 1 -->
-* Precise segmentation using ICU library (only Chinese is supported for now)
+1. Precise segmentation using the ICU library.
+Currently, only Chinese is supported.

 <!-- intro -->